Paper airplane icon

 The main street in Jogja is a must-see thing to do in Yogyakarta, it’s the place to come to get a hold of some great and authentic souvenirs from this wonderful city.

-Be sure to check out the Beringharjo market for some of the city’s famous Batik wear, dive into the noise and atmosphere of this colourful place and grab yourself a bargain!
+Be sure to check out the Beringharjo market for some of the city’s famous Batik wear – dive into the noise and atmosphere of this colourful place and grab yourself a bargain!

 There is also no shortage of amazing street food to try down here, with stalls lining the road, people flogging their wares and the unique pedal-powered tuk-tuk drivers working hard up and down the road!

 It really is the heart of the city and where much of the old and new come together.
+If you’re travelling at a slower pace, it’s nice to come down here and just get lost in the nearby streets.

 6. Explore the Historic Water Castle (Taman Sari)